 D. Public Comments on Agenda Items.
-City Council will hear comments from the public on agenda items at the time each item is considered.
+City Council will hear comments from the public on agenda items at the time City Council considers the item.

-Those wishing to address the City Council should submit speaker forms to City Staff in the lobby prior to the public comment section of the item they wish to address.
-Those who have submitted speaker forms should line up on the wall near the City Clerk's desk in the Council Chambers when it is time for public comments on the item they wish to speak on.
-The City Clerk will call those who have submitted a speaker form to the podium when it is their time to address the City Council.
+Those wishing to address City Council should submit speaker forms to will register with City Staff in the lobby prior to the public comment section of the item they wish to address.
+Those who have submitted speaker forms registered should line up on the north wall near the City Clerk's desk in the Council Chamber when the Mayor calls for public comment on the agenda item.
+The City Clerk will call those who have submitted a speaker form to registered to the microphone the podium when it is their time to address City Council.

-Those speaking on items pulled from the Consent Calendar, regular business items and public hearing items shall have no more than three minutes per item to address the City Council.
+Those speaking on agenda items pulled from the Consent Calendar, regular business items and public hearing items shall have no more than three minutes per item to address City Council.
 No person shall speak more than once during the same meeting to the same question or issue.

 - E. Extension of Time.
 The Mayor or majority of the City Council may grant an extension of time for a speaker.
 No speaker may yield their time to another speaker. - F. Presiding Officer.
 The Presiding Officer will control debate as to repetitive or irrelevant remarks, so that everyone has a chance to speak and to expedite the business at hand.
-Whenever a group of people wish to address the City Council on the same subject matter, the Presiding Officer may request that the group select a spokesperson to represent the group and, in case additional matters are to be presented at the time by any other member of said group, to limit the number of persons addressing the City Council, so as to avoid unnecessary repetition.
+Whenever a group of people wish to address City Council on the same subject matter, the Presiding Officer may request that the group select a spokesperson to represent the group and, in case any other member of the group presents additional matters, to limit the number of persons addressing City Council, to avoid unnecessary repetition.

-15. PROVIDING MATERIALS TO CITY COUNCIL DURING THE MEETING.
+15. PROVIDING MATERIALS TO CITY COUNCIL AT THE MEETING.

-Members of the public may submit materials for distribution to Council Members by submitting seven copies of the materials to the City Clerk before or at the beginning of the meeting.
-All materials submitted to the City Council become part of the meeting record.
-The public may not utilize Council Chambers audio-visual equipment during the meeting.
+Members of the public may submit materials for distribution to Council Members at the meeting by submitting seven copies of the materials to the City Clerk or City Clerk staff before or at the beginning of the meeting.
+All materials submitted to City Council become part of the meeting record.
+The public may not utilize Council Chamber audio-visual equipment during the meeting.